SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 The B2cStorefrontModule settings are described in more detail in the Spartacus documentation.
 The following is a brief summary in case you want to change them.

-- `backend.occ` (`baseUrl`, `prefix`): When combined, the `baseUrl` and `prefix` parameters form the basis for all OCC REST API calls to your SAP Commerce Cloud server.
+- `backend.occ` (`baseUrl`, `prefix`, `legacy`): When combined, the `baseUrl`, `prefix`, and `legacy` parameters form the basis for all OCC REST API calls to your SAP Commerce Cloud server.
 The value of `https://localhost:9002` is valid if you have installed SAP Commerce Cloud on a local machine.
 The value of `rest/v2` is the default OCC REST API path.
+The value of `false` is the default for anyone using 19.05 and above, however you can change it to `true` if you are using 18.11 and below.
 Change these values depending on the URL of your SAP Commerce Cloud server, and your prefix configuration.

   **Note:** Your server is properly configured if you can display the Open API documentation (for example, `https://localhost:9002/rest/v2/swagger-ui.html`)